A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Limitations

 \section{Limitations}

-In this paper, we proposed semantic transition as a new perspective on the LMs' functionality, and also, suggested using the deviations in semantic transition to reduce the computation cost in LM finetuning, while maintaining and even improving the performance of LM finetuning.
+In this paper, we proposed semantic transition as a new perspective on the LMs' functionality.
+Besides, estimated and compared the capability of model layers.
+We suggest using the gains of reducing deviations in semantic transition to reduce the computation cost of LM finetuning.
+Our approach maintains and even improves the performance of LM finetuning.

-In our understanding, our approach is leveraging the intuition to estimate the semantic trace.
-In our practice, we are following the principle of Occam's razor.
-However, there is no evidence showing it leads to the optimal choice.
-Besides, choosing the layer with the least deviation as the layer-freezing layer is an empirical practice.
-In a high-dimensional latent space, the representations tends to be orthogonal to others (including the semantic anchors)~\cite{Vershynin_2018}, so the changes in deviations is not that intuitive.
-There may be potential evidence to support other better choices.
+In our understanding, our approach is leveraging the derived formula of scaling law to estimate and compare the capability of model layers.
+However, the capability cannot be strictly seen as the convergence degree, namely the expected benefits of finetuning a certain model layer.
+Besides, freezing the layer with the maximum gains of reducing deviation and finetuning shallower layers is an empirical wise practice, but there is no proof saying this is optimal.
+Meanwhile, in a high-dimensional latent space, the representations tend to be orthogonal to each other~\cite{Vershynin_2018}.
+Therefore, using the cosine distance between latent representation and the semantic basis as the deviation may not be optimal practice.
+There possibly exists potential evidence to support other better choices.

-The semantic transition is based to the similarity measurement between latent representations and semantic bases (at both sides of LMs) or semantic anchors (in middle layers).
-The theoretical support is the local isotropy of LM latent space~\cite{Cai2021IsotropyIT}, hence our approach is limited in LMs whose latent space fulfills isotropy or local isotropy.
+The semantic transition is based on the similarity measurement between latent representations and semantic bases.
+The theoretical support is the local isotropy of LM latent space~\cite{Cai2021IsotropyIT}, therefore for the language models whose latent space cannot fulfill local isotropy in terms of semantics (even though they seem not to exist, to the best of our knowledge), our approach may not stand.